MicrosoftDocs/windows-itpro-docs/windows/manage/update-compliance-using.md

 ### Quality Update Deferral Configurations

 The next blade is the Deferral configuration blade, which shows the WUFB Deferral configurations for all devices that are using WUFB and are reporting to Update Compliance.
-If no information can be gathered from a device or it is not configured to use WUFB, it will show up as “Not configured (-1)”.
+If no information can be gathered from a device or it is not configured to use WUFB, it will show up as **Not configured (-1)**.
 See the following example:

 ![Quality Update Deferral Configurations](images/uc-18.png)